metio/terraform-provider-k8s/docs/data-sources/listeners_stackable_tech_listener_class_v1alpha1_manifest.md

 Optional:

+- `preferred_address_type` (String) Whether addresses should prefer using the IP address ('IP') or the hostname ('Hostname').
+The other type will be used if the preferred type is not available.
+By default 'Hostname' is used.
 - `service_annotations` (Map of String) Annotations that should be added to the Service object.
 - `service_external_traffic_policy` (String) 'externalTrafficPolicy' that should be set on the created ['Service'] objects.
 The default is 'Local' (in contrast to 'Cluster'), as we aim to direct traffic to a node running the workload and we should keep testing that as the primary configuration.
 Cluster is a fallback option for providers that break Local mode (IONOS so far).